Wowiee3/SunwayCTF-challs/rev_stringsme/README.md

 <details>
 <summary>Click to expand</summary>

-Ez rev chall, just `strings` the `stringsme` file, or you can search for printable characters with a script.
+Ez rev chall, just `strings` the `stringsme.exe` file, or you can search for printable characters with a script.

 ```
 strings stringsme | grep sunctf